COVID UPDATE: Friday, Feb. 26, Active Washakie County Cases: 1, State Cases: 487

-Washakie County had no cases reported today making the total 690 cases.
-Active cases in the county are at 1.
+Washakie County had 1 case reported today making the total 691 cases.
+Active cases in the county are at 1, up 1 from yesterday.

 Crook: 385 (32)

 Hot Springs: 266 (93)

 Lincoln: 1,053 (171)

 Sheridan: 2,395 (623)